Custom Home and Remodeling Blog

 1. Double-Hung Windows

 Double-hung windows have two sashes, one upper and one lower, that slide vertically.
 For clarification, a sash is the square or rectangular frame that contains the window glass.
 With a double-hung window, both sashes can open to increase air flow: warm air can escape through the upper sash and cooler air can enter through the lower sash.
 If you have small children or pets, you can keep the lower sash closed for safety and only open the top sash to allow for ventilation.
-Some double-hung window models tilt inward for easy cleaning of the inside and outside of the glass, too.
+Some double-hung window models tilt inward for easy cleaning of the exterior glass.

 Top 6 Styles of Windows For Homes - 2